mworles/data_projects/README.md

 This repository provides a central listing of code, workbooks, and reports from my data science work.

-[Workbooks](#workbooks) - Stand-alone notebooks with descriptive text and code from smaller-scale projects or intermediate steps of larger projects.
-Workbook links organized by topic.
+[Workbooks](#workbooks) - Stand-alone notebooks with code and explanatory text for smaller projects or intermediate steps of larger projects.
 [Project Repositories](#project-repositories) - Links to other repositories containing code and other materials for full end-to-end projects.
 [Code Samples](#code-samples) - Samples of code from various projects.